G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/tag-rules/reserved-tags.md

 Unlike <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/tag-rules#tag-generating-rules" target="_blank">user-defined tags</a> that are automatically generated based on specific request conditions, reserved tags aren’t customizable.
 However, you can use them to create a variety of rules, each adjusted to a specific scenario as documented in the following sections.

-## Tag requests from logWeged-in, registered, or paid users
+## Tag requests from logged-in, registered, or paid users

 The **Registered**, **Logged In**, and **Paid** tags allow you to identify requests from users who have created accounts on your domain, are authenticated, or have paid subscriptions.

 When creating a rule, make sure that you specify a secure condition.
 For example, explicitly define the IP address from which the requests will be coming (e.g., IP=1.2.3.4).
 Don't use the conditions that are easy to spoof, such as the User Agent header.

-You can also use a server signal that will serve as a unique identifier and can be used to verify the client.
+You can also use a server signal that will serve as a unique identifier and can verify the client.
 For instance, apply a tag based on a session cookie or a specific HTTP response header.

 For example, you can create the rule that looks for the X-Registered header, which designates registered users: